mrjasongorman/cors-proxy/README.md

 # cors-proxy

-Code example for CORS proxy. can be used to retrieve RSS feeds via the browser.
+Code example for CORS proxy.
+Can be used to retrieve RSS feeds via the browser.